Here's why now is one of the most dangerous times of the pandemic for children, expert says - KRDO

 “When school districts try to do the right thing, and he overrules them, he’s both overruling conservative principles of local control, but more importantly, he’s putting kids at real risk,” Slavitt told CNN.

-The impacts of the spread of the variant can be seen in hospitals around the US.
+The effects of the spread of the variant can be seen in hospitals around the US.

+In West Virginia, there were more than 100 Covid-19 patients in hospital ICUs for the first time since February 8, according to Gov. Jim Justice.

+“Buckle up just a little bit West Virginia,” Justice told reporters Wednesday.

 At Children’s Hospital New Orleans, 18 children are hospitalized with Covid-19 and six are in the pediatric ICU.
 The number of children fighting the disease is unlike anything the hospital has seen at any other time in the pandemic, nurse Kendal Jaffe told CNN’s Nick Valencia.

-Note: CORRECTION: An earlier version of this story used the incorrect state when referring to Orange County Public Schools.
-That school district is in Florida.